 - What causes the Sun to vary?

 - How do the Earth and the heliosphere respond?

 - What are the impacts on humanity?

 Applications of Heliophysics Science

-Modern society depends on a variety of technologies susceptible to the extremes of space weather affected by solar activity
+Modern society depends on a variety of technologies susceptible to the extremes of space weather

 - Electric power grids and oil & gas pipelines - High frequency radio communication and GPS navigation - Satellites and spacecraft in Earth orbit